ONSdigital/ons-schema-definitions/docs/electronic_questionnaire_to_dap.rst

           The reporting unit reference responsible for the response id (e.g. UPRN) ``user_id``
           The id assigned by the respondent management system (hardcoded by RH as empty "", other channels to provide a staff member's identifier)
+        ``display_address``
+          The address displayed to the respondent when completing the questionnaire

   ``data`` version 0.0.3
     An object containing the response's lists and answers